Public Rights of Way Committee

 There are no implications.

-To progress the parish-by-parish review of the Definitive Map in East Devon.
+To progress the parish by parish review of the Definitive Map in the South Hams district area.

 Local Government Act 1972: List of Background Papers

 The Wildlife and Countryside Act 1981, Section 53 (5) enables any person to apply to the surveying authority for an order to modify the Definitive Map.
-The procedure is set out under Schedule 14 of the Act.
+The procedure is set out under WCA 1981 Schedule 14.

 The Highways Act 1980, Section 31 (1) states that where a way over any land, other than a way of such a character that use of it by the public could not give rise at common law to any presumption of dedication, has actually been enjoyed by the public as of right and without interruption for a full period of 20 years, the way is deemed to have been dedicated as a highway unless there is sufficient evidence that there was no intention during that period to dedicate it.